What is the average key account manager salary?

 - Key Account Managers may grow their salary between 50% to 60% after 5 years as they gain experience and approach the highest salary limits.

-Key Account Manager Salaries in the United Kingdom
+Key Account Manager Salaries in the United Kingdom in 2020

 - In the United Kingdom, the average key account manager salary is £43,783 which is 13% higher than the average UK wage of £38,600 for a full-time role (Source: Annual Survey of Hours and Earnings, Office for National Statistics).